Health & Safety Stats - Leveraging Data To Build Safer Workplaces In 2025

 • 39% of occupational diseases are classified as COVID-19 cases.

-Building a Data-Driven Safety Culture in Any Work Environment
+Building a Smarter Safety Culture

-For instance, the growing number of fatal injuries and preventable death cases sheds some light on which workplace practices or activities contribute the most to these incidents.
-With this information, organizations can begin identifying these hazards and develop workplace safety plans and programs tailored to their unique needs.
+With this information, organizations can begin identifying these hazards.
+They can also develop effective safety plans and programs tailored to their unique needs.

 Predictions and Trends in Workplace Safety